Relating Electric Vehicle Charging to Speed Scaling with Job-Specific Speed Limits: Conclusion

 \section{Conclusion}

-In this work, we consider an EV scheduling problem with as objective to minimize an increasing, convex and differentiable function of the aggregated power profile.
-To this end, we relate EV charging to speed scaling with job-specific speed limits and derive sufficient and necessary optimality conditions.
-Furthermore, we present an offline algorithm that determines an optimal schedule in $\mathcal{O}(n^2 \mu)$ time where $\mu$ is the run time of an efficient maximum flow algorithm.
-We argue that this run time can further be reduced by exploiting the underlying problem structure of the EV scheduling problem.
-Lastly, we provide a mathematical proof of the optimality of the output of the algorithm.
+In this work, we consider an EV scheduling problem with as objective to minimize an increasing, strictly convex and differentiable function of the aggregated power profile.
+In particular, we relate EV scheduling to speed scaling with job-specific speed limits and present \focs, an exact offline algorithm that determines an optimal schedule in $\mathcal{O}(n^2 \mu)$ time where $\mathcal{O}(\mu)$ is the complexity of the used maximum flow algorithm.
+Numerical experiments based on real-world data show that a proof-of-concept implementation of \focs\ has a median running time of 2.5~seconds to solve instances with 400 EVs over a full day in 15 minute granularity.
+Given that within the energy domain it is common to consider 15~minute planning intervals and that the efficiency of the software implementation used for our experiments can still be improved, this indicates usability of \focs\ as optimization subroutine in the field.

+Next to the offline algorithm, we analyze two online algorithms and their respective competitive ratios for a class of objective functions depending on a parameter $\alpha$, where in energy applications $\alpha$ typically equals 2.
+Average Rate is shown to be $2^{\alpha-1}\alpha^{\alpha}$ competitive, and Optimal Available has a tight competitive ratio $\alpha^\alpha$.
+These competitive ratios match those for the classical speed scaling model that does not consider job-specific speed limits and only processes one job at a time.
+In our experiments with real-world EV charging data, both Average Rate and Optimal Available approximate the optimal offline solution with a factor of less than 1.3.
+This performance is significantly better than the uncontrolled default often used in practice where EVs charge at their maximum power starting from their arrival until their energy charging demand is met.

-Future work may investigate an online variant of the presented algorithm, as well as additional problem constraints such as global power limits.
+Future work may investigate additional problem constraints such as global power limits.
 Furthermore, numerical experiments are of interest, especially their integration with control strategies such as model predictive control or fill-level algorithms.
 Lastly, given that optimal schedules are not necessarily unique, scheduling rules resulting in a robust output should be explored.